DanielTuron/DanielTuron/README.md

 I am a Canadian Physics and Computer Science student attending my 3rd year at the University of Manitoba.
 I plan on graduating in the spring of 2025.

+### Reach me at...
+turond@myumanitoba.ca

+### Skills...
+Python / Java / Matlab / C / SQL

+### I am currently working on...
+Getting more comfortable with Javascript, DJango, and Node, in the process of creating my own Spotify web application.

 ### Some of my hobbies/interests include...

 * Coding